janstrohschein/KOARCH/Use_Cases/VPS_Popcorn_Production/Docker/readme.md

 <img src="./docs/vps_use_case_workflow.jpg" width="800px">

 ## Reporting
 The reporting module collects data from several topics and forwards the messages to the HMI module.
 There the user can retrieve all information or a filtered subset based on the topic as JSON or CSV.
+The reporting module collects data from several topics and forwards the messages to the HMI module.
+There the user can retrieve all information or a filtered subset based on the topic as JSON or CSV.
 To access the HMI please visit: `127.0.0.1:8000/docs`